io-digital/health-check/README.md

         "success": true
     },
     "database": {
-        "message": "There was an error connecting to the database.", "success": false
+        "message": "There was an error connecting to the database.
+Error has been logged.", "success": false
     }
 }